g4b1y/Namless_King/README.md

 ```
 </details>

-added a Constructor and displayed a NPC as Image.
+added a Constructor and displayed an NPC as an Image.
 I created a class "Assets" that holds all the information
 I need to display it on the Window I created.
 The class looks
 like this one here (later I added more Features and Functions.
-I also began to add Items but I did not finish it yet.
+I also began to add Items but I did not finish them yet.
 More on that later):

 <details>
     <summary> Click here to expand </summary>